China says Taiwan will fail in bid to attend key WHO meeting

 Taiwan attended the World Health Assembly as an observer from 2009-2016 when Taipei-Beijing relations were warmer.

+Since 1972, the Assembly recognised the People's Republic of China as "the only legitimate representative of China" to its meetings, he said, adding: "That decision still stands."

+Taiwan has diplomatic relations with only 15 countries, almost all small and developing.

-(Reporting by Yew Lun Tian; Writing and additional reporting by Ben Blanchard in Taipei Editing by Robert Birsel)
+(Reporting by Yew Lun Tian and Stephanie Nebehay in Geneva; Writing and additional reporting by Ben Blanchard in Taipei Editing by Robert Birsel and Nick Macfie)

 ((ben.blanchard@thomsonreuters.com;))